-- Medicaid (Medicaid is the financial payer for Wisconsin Medicaid, BadgerCare Plus, and SeniorCare).
+- Medicaid (Medicaid is the financial payer for Wisconsin Medicaid, BadgerCare Plus, and SeniorCare). - WCDP.

-- o WCDP.

-- o WWWP.
+• WWWP.

 Within each financial payer are benefit plans.
 Each member is enrolled under at least one of the three financial payers, and under each financial payer, is enrolled in at least one benefit plan.
 An individual member may be enrolled under more than one financial payer.
-(For instance, a member with chronic renal disease may have health care coverage under the BadgerCare Plus Standard Plan and the WCDP Chronic Renal Disease Program.
+(For instance, a member with chronic renal disease may have health care coverage under the BadgerCare Plus Standard Plan and the WCDP chronic renal disease program.
 The member is enrolled under two financial payers, Medicaid and WCDP.)
 Alternatively, a member may have multiple benefits under a single financial payer.
 (For example, a member may be covered by the TB-Only Benefit and the FPW at the same time, both of which are administered by Medicaid.)